Graffiti of two blue birds on a wall © iStock.com/timstarkey

 Objective

-National authorities and institutions manage safe, orderly and regular migration by applying a human rights-based approach, and address human trafficking.
+National authorities and institutions are ensuring safe, legal and regular migration through a human rights-based approach.

 Approach

-1. Supporting migration governance in order to create the legal principles and framework for regionally coordinated migration management.
-For example, the project assists representatives of government and civil society organisations to regulate work and residence rights for migrants and develop national migration laws.
+1. It strengthens migration governance to create the legal foundations and framework conditions for regionally coordinated migration management.
+For example, it supports partners in developing migration laws and regulating work and residence rights.

-The programme is implemented together with British Council, CIVIPOL, the International Organization for Migration (IOM), and the United Nations Office on Drugs and Crime (UNODC).
-GIZ lead the implementing partnership.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH coordinates the programme’s implementation together with the British Council, CIVIPOL, the International Organization for Migration (IOM) and the United Nations Office on Drugs and Crime (UNODC).

 Two women and children fill in workbooks together.